Types Of Financial Aid

 Loan funds that are received electronically are credited directly to the student’s account.
 Loan funds that arrive in the form of a check must be endorsed by the student and then will be credited to the student’s account.
 Any funds in excess of the amount owed the University at the time of disbursement are considered “excess aid” and may be disbursed to the student in the form of a check or direct deposit transaction.
 Disbursement could be delayed if students have not completed Entrance Loan Counseling, are not enrolled at least half-time, or have a “hold” on their file.

 Direct Unsubsidized Loan is a non-need based program for those ineligible for (any or all of) the Direct Subsidized Stafford Loan.
-It has a 6.8% fixed rate of interest.
+Direct unsubsidized loans disbursed on or after 07/01/13 and before 07/01/14 will have a 3.86% fixed rate of interest.
 The student is responsible for the interest payment while enrolled.
 The additional annual loan limit for dependent undergraduate students is $2,000.
 The additional annual loan limit for independent undergraduate students (or students whose parents are unable to obtain Federal Parent Loans for Undergraduate Students) is $6,000 a year for the first and second years of study and $7,000 for the third and fourth years of study.
 Repayment begins six months after graduation or if the student ceases to be enrolled at least half-time.

 The aggregate unsubsidized (minus subsidized) loan amounts for dependent students is $31,000; the aggregate unsubsidized (minus subsidized) loan amounts for independent students is $57,500.